 The buyer personas should explore how the audience’s challenges or desires are related to your products or services, e.g., how they think, feel, and act when they are faced with the problems you help them solve.

 In addition, pay attention to where they get their information at different stages of their decision-making process.
-E.g., they may use online search for initial research but seek reviews from influencers when they’re ready to make a purchasing decision.
+E.g., they may use an online search for initial research but seek reviews from influencers when they’re ready to make a purchasing decision.

 2. Customer Journey